nullnyat/nullnyat/README.md

 ### About me
 <ul>
-  <li type='square'>I'm a high school student in Japan🏫
   <li type='square'>I've only been learning programming for a short time😓
-  <li type='square'>I've worked on several web design projects🎨
+  <li type='square'>I've worked on several web design project.
+  <li type='square'>I can speak Japanese and English.
+(I use translation, so any language is fine!)
   <li type='square'>Please feel free to talk to me🥰
 </ul>